$500,000 Settlement For a School Teacher Who Suffered Disabling Spine Surgeries Following an Automobile Accident.

-If you suffer a minor injury like a broken ankle, contract a disease such as meningitis that might last for several weeks, or need to undergo a complicated surgery, you may need to take time off work for treatment or recovery.
-Short-term disability insurance is meant to help you in situations such as this.
+If you suffer a minor injury like a broken ankle, contract a disease such as meningitis that might last for several weeks, or need to undergo a complicated surgery, and are unable to work, you may need to take time off work for treatment or recovery.
+Short-term disability benefits insurance is meant to help you in situations such as this.

 If you find yourself in need of short-term disability assistance, many other Americans have been or are currently in your shoes.
-However, do not try to get those benefits alone before speaking to a dedicated attorney who is knowledgeable in ERISA insurance coverage.
-If you are feeling uncertain about your future before you file a claim or after an insurance denial, an ERISA short-term disability insurance lawyer may be able to help.
+However, do not try to get those benefits alone before speaking to a dedicated attorney who is knowledgeable in Employee Retirement Income Security Act (ERISA) insurance coverage.
+If you are feeling uncertain about your future before you file a claim or after an insurance denial, an ERISA short-term disability attorney may be able to help.

 Many people pay premiums out of every paycheck for an ERISA-governed plan or pay a private insurance company for their coverage, even though they hope they will never really need it.
 If that time of need ever does come, having a short-term disability claim denied can be devastating.

-Insurance companies governed by ERISA often have a handful of common reasons for denying short-term disability claims.
+Insurance companies governed by ERISA disability law often have a handful of common reasons for denying a short term disability claim.
 Some can be as simple as a clerical error or forgetting to provide a portion of a medical record, while others— such as alcohol consumption being related to the medical disability—can be more complicated to contest.
 Either way, an ERISA short-term disability insurance lawyer could work with a potential claimant to identify exactly what kind of coverage they need and help them establish viable proof that the coverage is necessary.

 When it comes to disability claims, claimants should be prepared to provide an overabundance of medical records and doctors notes.
-An employee must provide clear and convincing evidence to the insurance company that they are physically unable to engage in any employment in order to receive benefits.
+An employee must provide clear and convincing evidence to the insurance company that they are physically unable to return to work and engage in any employment in order to receive benefits.

 The insurance carrier relies upon these pieces of information to determine if the applicant truly has a medical disability.
 Without enough convincing evidence, the claim may be denied.
 An ERISA short-term disability insurance attorney may be able to help claimants gather all necessary evidence prior to submitting the application.